maye-msft/Practice-of-Agentic-Frameworks/README.md

-# Practices of Agentic Frameworks
+# Practice of Agentic Frameworks

 ## Introduction